Updated 6/6/17 from a post originally published 6/4/13.

 Shoes and boots are your hardest working accessories.
-Storing them properly, especially if you collect vintage shoes or swap seasonal styles, keeps them supple and wearable for years.
+Learning how to store shoes properly, especially if you collect vintage shoes or swap seasonal styles, will help keep them supple and wearable for years.

 Gravity, humidity, and aridity can all take their toll on shoes.
 Over time, the folds and creases that naturally form in worn shoes become permanent deformations of structural elements.
 As materials age, they become stiff.
 Vintage shoes with curled leather insoles and crumpled toe boxes usually spent too long without shaping or filling.

 For short-term storage, shoes only need the minor support of a shoe tree or reshaping by hand as you set them on a shelf.
 Kimberley Ripley of Florsheim Shoes advises careful placement when taking off your shoes: “Never simply throw shoes in a pile on the floor,” she notes.
 “They’ll lose their shape, and their uppers may sustain irreparable damage.”

 Shoes that will be off your feet for a week or more need structure, and wooden shoehorns and stretchers are an elegant option for helping shoes keep their shape.
 However, you must use the correct size to avoid stretching the shoe.
 Adjustable versions let you customize the fit before storage.
 Before inserting wooden or plastic shoe frames, allow shoes to rest for at least a day after wearing to allow any residual moisture to evaporate.
 Otherwise, the insert could trap dampness within the shoe and lead to deterioration.

 Materials to Use